ON THIS PAGE: You will learn about the different ways doctors use to treat people with this type of cancer. To see other pages, use the menu.

 Systemic chemotherapy.
 This type of chemotherapy gets into the bloodstream to reach cancer cells throughout the body.
 This can be done using an intravenous (IV) tube, which is a tube placed into a vein using a needle or in a pill or capsule that is swallowed (orally).
 Some people may receive this type of chemotherapy in their doctor’s office or outpatient clinic; others may go to the hospital.

-For chemotherapy for carcinoid tumors, see more information about carcinoid tumors in the Overview section.
+For chemotherapy for carcinoid tumors, see more information about carcinoid tumors in the Introduction section.

 The side effects of chemotherapy depend on the individual and the dose used, but they can include fatigue, risk of infection, nausea and vomiting, hair loss, loss of appetite, and diarrhea.
 These side effects usually go away when treatment is finished.